 You are eligible for the hospice benefit when your doctor and the hospice medical director have given you a terminal prognosis certifying that you're terminally ill and have 6 months or less to live if your illness runs its normal course.
 You may receive care from any Medicare-certified hospice program.
-Your plan is obligated to help you find Medicare-certified hospice programs in the plan's service area, including those the MA organization owns, controls, or has a financial interest in.
-Your hospice doctor can be a network provider or an out-of-network provider.
+Your plan is obligated to help you find Medicare-certified hospice programs in the plan's service or an out-of-network provider.

-When you enroll in a Medicare-certified hospice program, your hospice services and your Part A and Part B services related to your terminal prognosis are paid for by Original Medicare, not BlueMedicare Value.
+When you enroll in a Medicare-certified hospice program, your hospice services and your Part A and Part B services related to your terminal prognosis are paid for

-Services that are covered for you What you must pay when you get these services

-Hospice care (continued)
+Services that are covered for you What you must pay when you get these services Hospice care (continued) area, including those the MA organization owns, controls, or has a by Original Medicare, not financial interest in.
+Your hospice doctor can be a network provider